-10.1.3 Piston Rings—Clean and measure in accordance with the Mack Test Ring Cleaning and Measuring Procedure, available from the TMC.
+10.1.3 Piston Rings—Clean and measure in accordance with the Volvo ?
+Mack Test Ring Cleaning and Measuring Procedure, available from the TMC.
 Report results on the appropriate form.

 10.1.4 Connecting Rod Bearings:

 10.1.4.1 Prior to measuring, mark bearings with a single digit on the locating tang to identify cylinder location.